Dakota Access Pipeline Struggle

 WHAT ABOUT THE ARGUMENTS SOME PEOPLE MAKE FOR THE PIPELINE?

 There may be some reasonable arguments in support of the Dakota Access pipeline.
 Those who think the pipeline should be installed would, in an egalitarian society, have two choices:

 #1.
 Use persuasion and offers of some kind of deal or compromise to reach a mutually agreed upon plan with the egalitarians in the local community where the pipeline is slated to go, a plan that may or may not include installing the pipeline in the originally slated area.

 #2.
 Declare that the people in the local community where the pipeline is slated to go are, by objecting to the pipeline, so egregiously attacking core egalitarian values that they must be considered anti-egalitarians, and on this basis call for egalitarians elsewhere to join in using whatever force or even violence is necessary to install the pipeline.
 If proponents of the Dakota Access pipeline can make a persuasive argument along this line, fine.
 Anybody who wishes to submit such an argument to us should do so and we will post it here for egalitarians to discuss and debate.

-* This is the Anti-Authoritarian Principle.
-The opposite principle, the Authoritarian Principle, says that you have to obey the highest body of government no matter what.
-People in Boston are fighting against the Authoritarian Principle's application, in which the Federal Government is forcing a Boston community to have a dangerous gas pipeline installed against its will, as you can read about here.
-Read here how people have explicitly rejected the Authoritarian Principle in large historic struggles.
+* This is valid authoritarian principle.
+The opposite principle, the invalid authoritarian principle, says that you have to obey the highest body of government no matter what, just because the government declares it rules legitimately.
+(Read "What Makes A Government Legitimate?" about the valid versus invalid authoritarian principle.)
+People in Boston are fighting against the invalid authoritarian principle's application, in which the Federal Government is forcing a Boston community to have a dangerous gas pipeline installed against its will, as you can read about here.
+Read here how people have explicitly rejected the invalid authoritarian Principle in large historic struggles.